mapbox/mapbox-maps-ios/mapbox-maps-ios/Sources/MapboxMaps/Documentation.docc/Migrate to v11.md

 mapView.location.provider.add(consumer: self)
 mapView.location.provider.remove(consumer: self)
 ```
-We've simplified the ``LocationProvider`` protocol, now it requires only to implement observation and `latestLocation`,
+We've simplified the ``LocationProvider`` protocol, now it requires only to implement observation and latestLocation,
 down from 14 methods/properties required in v10.

 ```swift